The Ultimate Grape Showdown: Sauvignon Blanc vs Pinot Grigio!

 Sauvignon Blanc vs Pinot Grigio Food Pairings

 On the other hand, especially italian style Pinot Grigio exhibits a more subtle character with delicate floral aromas and notes of pear and apple.
-This gentle nature makes it a fantastic match for lighter fare such as chicken breast or vegetarian dishes like grilled vegetables.
+This gentle nature makes it a fantastic match for lighter fare such as chicken breast or vegetarian dishes with fresh vegetables like grilled vegetables.

 Flavor profiles